hypriot/blog/content/post/releasing-HypriotOS-1-0.md

 As with security, running Docker with high performance comes out-of-the-box with HypriotOS.
 This includes faster booting times (15-17 sec.), an optimized file system file system to support more Inodes, minimal memory footprint and disk usage, and the reliable overlay storage driver for Docker by default.

 **Now 50% smaller in size, even smaller than Raspbian Lite** </br>
 Even though HypriotOS is fully packed with the complete Docker tool set, it now comes at a size smaller than the tiniest version of Raspbian.
 We achieved this mainly by reducing the cache's footprint, thus you won't miss any features you are used to.
-Now, you need to download only 232 MB instead of 504 MB.
+You just need to download only 232 MB instead of 504 MB as before.

 Please see all details in the [release notes](https://github.com/hypriot/image-builder-rpi/releases).